yojoots/libbitcoin-system-wiki/Depreciation-Principle.md

 purchasing-power-today = purchasing-power-yesterday * growth-ratio
 84 = 42 * 200%
 ```
 The presumption of fixed-supply money price deflation also rests on the assumption of positive economic growth.
 In the case of economic contraction the money exhibits [price inflation](https://en.wikipedia.org/wiki/Inflation).
-The case of economic growth (increasing wealth) implies [interest exceeds depreciation](https://en.wikipedia.org/wiki/Fisher_hypothesis).
+The case of economic growth (increasing wealth) implies interest exceeds depreciation.
 Both interest and depreciation must always be positive as implied by [time preference](Time-Preference-Fallacy).
 ```
 interest-ratio > depreciation-ratio > 100%
 growth-ratio / interest-ratio = depreciation-ratio
 growth-ratio / interest-ratio > 100%
 growth-ratio < interest-ratio
 ```
 Economic contraction (decreasing wealth) implies increasing demand for products, as implied by the [theory of marginal utility](https://en.wikipedia.org/wiki/Marginal_utility).
 As capital is required for production, this implies an increasing rate of interest until positive growth is restored.
-As such contraction is a self-correcting condition.
+As such contraction is a self-correcting condition, as suggested by the [Fisher Hypothesis](https://en.wikipedia.org/wiki/Fisher_hypothesis).
 ```
 depreciation-ratio > interest-ratio > 100%
 growth-ratio / interest-ratio = depreciation-ratio